sf-wdi-22-23/modules-22/w10-mean/d5-lightning-talks/README.md

 - What did you build?

 ##Topics:
-Here are some suggestions, you are welcome to add your own:
+Here are some suggestions; you are welcome to add your own:

 **DATA STORAGE**